Minerals Council of Australia

 What should prospective students be made aware of prior to entering the industry?

-Australian mining provides the opportunity for students to build a long and exciting career in the resources sector – with 240,000 people employed in highly paid, highly skilled jobs.
+Australian mining provides the opportunity for students to build long and exciting careers in the resources sector – with 256,000 people employed in highly paid, highly skilled jobs.

 The resources sector is the largest total employer of mining engineers, geologists, industrial, mechanical and production engineers.
 Mining is also the third-biggest employer of environmental scientists in Australia.